-Oxford City Council is recognising UN Older People’s Day on 1 October with an event at the Town Hall organised by the Oxford 50+ Network and funded by the council.
+Oxford City Council is recognising UN Older People’s Day on 1 October.

 Councillor Pat Kennedy, Older People’s Champion for Oxford City Council

 “Our organisation is run by older people for older people.
 In spite of the challenges posed by Covid-19, there has been a lot of community development with many new groups forming in response.
 We are hopeful that next year’s Older People’s Day will see a surge of new groups joining in as a result.

 “We would like to spread that message that if you have any need whatsoever, please do contact somebody.
 There is support available and there will be lots of people available to help you.”